 Will "Handmade scarves" get more clicks than "Colourful wool scarves"?
 It's hard to know – until you try different offers and call-to-action phrases to see what's most effective for your advertising goals.
-There's no harm in trying, because our system automatically rotates ads within an ad group and shows the better-performing ad more often.
+There's no harm in trying because our system automatically rotates ads within an ad group and shows the better-performing ad more often.

-Let's say you run a shop that sells animal-print scarves.
+Let's say that you run a shop that sells animal-print scarves.
 Using the suggestions above, you could write an ad that highlights a popular product on your site that customers might search for, mentions a special deal and offers visitors a clear action to take.

 Handmade Cheetah Scarves

 2-for-1 animal print